MrJohnsson77/nostr-citadel/README.md

 No prior Go experience so use it at your own peril. 💀
 It should be [safe](https://www.youtube.com/watch?v=dQw4w9WgXcQ) to use.

-There will be breaking changes up until v0.1.0
+There will be breaking changes.
 As Is - No Warranty!

 ## Credits